AI Dungeon Welcome Screen

 This was a good example of the AI acting as a spur for my own creativity.
 “Ecstasy” didn’t fit the story, but I liked the emphasis on ritual–which the AI came up with by itself, based on a setting that included “sacrifice” and “rite” but not “ritual”.

 The next few texts the AI generated were less on-point.
 I wound up combining two different generated texts to make the next section.
 This was the rule for the rest of the story.
-For example, I combined these two generated texts:
+For example, AI Dungeon suggested these two texts:

 There is a mad scramble for the door.
 The last student desperate to be the first to reach the open air.